You opened up your browser because you had some kind of question?

 What resources are worth taking into account?

-Can we judge the value of the information by how we feel about the person that is providing it?
+Can we judge the value of the information by how we feel about the person who is providing it?

 You probably think that all of these questions make your decision more difficult instead of easier.

-I guess by the end of this you have noticed what I did here.
+I guess you have noticed now what I did here.
 Instead of giving you another answer or another personal life story you can compare your own to, I leave you with open questions.
 I hope that you embrace uncertainty and let yourself be guided again by your own creativity.
-I hope that, the next time you want to look for an answer on google, you pause for a second and remind yourself to tap into intuition and inner intelligence that lie already within you.
+I hope that, the next time you want to look for an answer on Google, you pause for a second and remind yourself to tap into the intuition and inner intelligence that lie already within you.

-That is all we are doing here in all the blogs and videos anyways, we inspire each other and help each other learn faster and to avoid mistakes.
-But in the end, everyone has to craft his own unique path with it's own unique challenges and solutions.
+That is all we are doing here in all the blogs and videos anyway, we inspire each other and help each other learn faster and to avoid mistakes.
+But in the end, everyone has to craft their own unique path with it's own unique challenges and solutions.
 I guess that's why it's called Life.